-The flux material is also used in the soldering process is made up of os zinc chloride and ammonium chloride.
-The function. of flux is not permitted the molten solder to wet and flow into the joint. generally, lead and tin alloy are used in various compositions depending upon the used of the joint.
+The flux material that is also used in the soldering process is made up of os zinc chloride and ammonium chloride.
+The function of flux is not to permit the molten solder to wet and flow into the joint.
+Generally, lead and tin alloy are used in various compositions depending upon the use of the joint.

 Types of Soldering